- Page 05 - March 2003 -

 Bob White (JRGS 1959-65) add: The cricketer pictured lower-right is me!

-SOLVING THE MYSTERY: Back row: John Melton, Robin Lawrence, Roger Holcombe, Derek Powis, Peter Baron and Barry Tyler.
+SOLVING THE MYSTERY: Back row: John Melton, Robin Lawrence, Rodger Holcombe, Derek Powis, Peter Baron and Barry Tyler.
 Front row: Colin Taylor, Martin Loveday, Brian Dyer, Ian Green, Steve Kember and Bob White.

 I find the Alumni website fascinating, and